Motorcycle Accident Attorney Miami

 We are also sensitive to the fact that people who have been injured need more than just legal help.
 Because of that, we make a strong effort to provide support and assistance in other ways.
 We have an on-staff critical care nurse to evaluate motorcycle accident injuries and to arrange for the best medical care available.
 We encourage questions and respond to concerns promptly.
 Likewise, we keep clients fully informed and involved throughout the process.

 Lastly, putting together a clear, compelling story of what happened and why takes hard work and thorough preparation.
 Our dedication to practicing this way has produced proven results in previous bike accident injury cases and has led to many referrals from other lawyers and medical professionals in Florida.
 All motorcycle accidents are taken on a contingency basis; you pay no fees unless we make a recovery for you.
-If you’ve been seriously injured in a bike crash or have a family member who has suffered a closed head injury as the result of a motorcycle wreck, call our Miami law offices toll free from anywhere in Florida or contact us via email for a free consultation.
+If you’ve been seriously injured in a bike crash or have a family member who has suffered a closed head injury as the result of a motorcycle wreck, call our Miami law office at 305-662-6178 for a .